dotnet/designs/proposed/logging-generator.md

 - Allows supplying alternative names for the holes (this may be achievable by C# 10 as well throgh a careful design via format specifiers)
 - Allows to pass all of original data as-is without any complication around how it's stored prior to something being done with it other than creating a string.
 - The source generator provides logging-specific diagnostics: it emits warnings for duplicate event ids, or it'll auto-generate a message if you don't supply one to output parameters as a JSON blob, etc.

+#### Benefits compared to using LoggerMessage.Define directly

+- Shorter and simpler syntax than current approach
+- Guided developer experience - the generator gives warnings to help developers do the right thing
+- Support for an arbitrary # of logging parameters. current approach tops out at 6
+- Support for dynamic log level, current approach doesn't support this
+- `EmitDefaultMessage : YES/NO` : Optionally support for auto-generated log messages which emits all logging arguments as a JSON-encoded blob.
+- `PascalCaseArguments : YES/NO` : Optionally support for pascal casing logging arguments

 ### Conclusion